daniel-fink-de/daniel-fink-de.github.io/_pages/cv.md

 * **Friends of the Technical College of Stuttgart e.V.** // Member of the board // Nov.
 2016 -- today
 * **Society of Simulation Technology e.V.** // Member of the board // April 2017 -- March 2018
-* **Student Comission of the Faculty IIg** // Member of the executive committee // April 2016 -- April 2018
+* **Student Comission of the Faculty II** // Member of the executive committee // April 2016 -- April 2018

 ## Organisations